 LTCM at one point in time was the most revered avenue for the investors to put money.
 It was churning out formidable returns year after year.
-Once, it returned capital to even those investors who did not want their money back.
+As per When Genius Failed, once, it returned capital to even those investors who did not want their money back.

 At its high point in 1998, it had USD 4.6 billion in partner’s equity.
 However, its total asset size was much larger than USD 4.6 billion.
 LTCM used to get heavily leveraged directly by using the credit lines extended by almost all the Wall Street institutions and indirectly by taking exposure in derivatives including credit default swaps (CDS).

 LTCM is said to have leveraged its equity even up to 1:55 levels using direct leverage at one point of time with 1:30 to 1:40 being the norm.
 It means that it put USD 1 of its own money and raised USD 55 by debt and invested USD 56 in its own name (at USD 4.6 billion of own equity, this asset size amounts to USD 253 billion, which is 4.6*55).
 If the value of the investment increased by USD 1 i.e. from USD 56 to USD 57 (a return of 1.7% on total assets), then after deducting debt of USD 55, its equity increased to USD 2, which is 100% return on its own equity.